 What do a gorilla, drums, and Phil Collins have in common?

 Chocolate.
-Think how insane that answer would have been before the advert aired, but now with the power of viral media most people will know what I am talking about.
+Think how insane that answer would have been before the advert aired, but now with the power of viral media most millennials will remember Cadbury’s.

-That’s not down to more people buying chocolate, it’s caused by people writing about a monkey and a drumkit.
-Over time Cadbury’s hopefully become the brand people think of when they go in their local store hungry for a chocolate bar, but for now there is also authority flowing as the content is shared.
+That’s not down to more people buying chocolate, it’s caused by people writing about a monkey and a drum-kit.
+Over time Cadbury’s hopefully become the brand people think of when they go in their local store hungry for a chocolate bar.
+Memories flow, the content is shared and conversions are made.

 At this point I would run a competition just to milk the campaign for all I can – share the video and subscribe to the channel for a chance to win big.
 I think Cadbury did, and it went down as the example of viral media while I was training.